fjs138/philly-phorum-front/README.md

-## Under heavy development, estimated initial release mid June 2020.
+## Under initial development, estimated initial release June 11th 2020.

 I will be updating this description, as well as the code, over the coming days.